neverchanje/chgcap-rs/README.md

 We initially focus on the Rust API, but will consider other language bindings if there are many requests for them.

-**NOTE:** Chgap is currently in its early development phase.
+**WARNING:** Chgap is currently in its early development phase.
 When it reaches the beta stage, I will publish a beta version on crates.io.
-My initial objective is to create a DuckDB+MySQL CDC demo, which will show how to create a straightforward yet powerful MySQL replica with OLAP functionality.
-If this is something you are interested in, make sure to follow us for updates.
+My initial objective is to create a DuckDB+MySQL CDC demo, which will showcase how to create a MySQL replica with OLAP functionality.
+If this is something you are interested in, welcome to follow us for updates.

 ## Features